Darxo/Hardened/README.md

 - Add two new events `onReallyBeforeSkillExecuted` and `onReallyAfterSkillExecuted` for `skill.nut` which guarantee to only trigger when a skill is actually onUsed
 - Add new `isHybridWeapon` function for `weapon.nut`
 - **Nomad Sling** and **Staff Sling** no longer have the weapontype **Sling**
+- Parties that are spawned without a banner will be assigned the banner of the faction who owns their faction (mostly relevant for civilian factions)
+- Introduce new `LastSpawnedParty` member for `faction.nut` which always contains the last party spawned by that faction
+- Introduce new `getOwner` function for factions, which returns the owner of this factions first settlement
+- Introduce new virtual `getDroppedLoot` function for `actor.nut` returning an array of created items, which will be dropped when that actor dies
+- Supply Items (Money, Tools, Medicine, Ammunition) are now droppable

 ### New Character Properties